Create a

 An EVP refers to the unique set of benefits that an organization offers its employees in exchange for their skills, expertise, and continuing engagement.
 It is the value that an employer plans on delivering to its employees in terms of the overall employment experience.
 A well-defined and executed EVP helps attract and retain talented individuals, enhances employee engagement, and establishes the organization's reputation as an employer of choice.

-While the concept is well-defined and discussed, it is often under-researched, partly as an effect of wide variances in its definition and components.
-However, Gartner has reported that its research found that organizations that effectively deliver on their EVP can decrease annual employee turnover by up to 70% and increase new hire commitment by nearly 30%.
+While the concept is well-defined and discussed, it is often under-researched, partly because of wide variations in its definition and components.
+However, Gartner reported that organizations that effectively deliver on their EVP can decrease annual employee turnover by up to 70% and increase new-hire commitment by nearly 30%.

 So, what are the elements that define an EVP, and how can it be developed?